 Name of the degree to be conferred Master of Design Educational purpose The goal of this program is to train advanced professionals with the qualities of an international top leader who can master the practical skills to create products and environments that improve the state of people's minds and hearts, to create social systems that create connections between people and make them brighter and more fulfilling, and who can utilize their creativity to nurture and sustain an affluent and constructive community and society.
 Vision of human resources development Students who have the will to propose solutions to problems that transcend regional and cultural barriers through cross-sectional, practical, and international studies, who have the tenacity to produce results, and who have the ability to judge (task extraction capability), the ability to break through (planning ability and logical persuasiveness), and the ability to complete duties based on their expertise.

+The degree of Master of Design is commenced to those who have fulfilled the requirements for the completion of the Master's programs, as set out in the Graduate School Regulations of the University of Tsukuba and related university regulations, and who are deemed to have the following competencies.

-Competencies specified in diploma policy Evaluation perspectives Knowledge application competence: Ability to contribute to society with advanced knowledge 1Can you apply knowledge gained through research and other activities in society?
-2Can you identify new problems, even in other fields of expertise, based on broad knowledge?
-2. Management competence: Ability to appropriately address challenges from broad standpoints 1Can you take on major tasks with systematic planning?
-2Can you understand and solve problems from multiple perspectives?
-Communication competence: Ability to accurately and clearly communicate expert knowledge 1Are you capable of efficient communication for research purposes?
-2Can you discuss research or research-specific knowledge with experts from your own field and from other fields?
-4. Teamwork competence: Ability to work with a team and actively contribute to the achievement of goals 1Do you have experience cooperatively and actively working on challenges as part of a team?
-2Have you helped promote projects and activities other than your own research?
-5. Internationality competence: Willingness to contribute to international society 1Are you aware of making contributions to international society and getting involved in international activities?
-2Have you obtained the linguistic skills necessary for international information collection and action?
+Competencies Evaluation perspectives 1.
+Knowledge application competence: Ability to contribute to society with advanced knowledge 1 Can you apply knowledge gained through research and other activities in society?
+2 Can you identify new problems, even in other fields of expertise, based on broad knowledge?
+2. Management competence: Ability to appropriately address challenges from broad standpoints 1 Can you take on major tasks with systematic planning?2 Can you understand and solve problems from multiple perspectives?
+3. Communication competence: Ability to accurately and clearly communicate expert knowledge Are you capable of efficient communication for research purposes?
+Can you discuss research or research-specific knowledge with experts from your own field and from other fields?
+4. Teamwork competence: Ability to work with a team and actively contribute to the achievement of goals Do you have experience cooperatively and actively working on challenges as part of a team?
+Have you helped promote projects and activities other than your own research?
+5. Internationality competence: Willingness to contribute to international society Are you aware of making contributions to international society and getting involved in international activities?
+Have you obtained the linguistic skills necessary for international information collection and action?
 6. Conceptual and expressive skills: problem identification (discernment) and planning skills Has the student mastered the ability to plan and express research and production using problem identification skills, while also being familiar with specialized issues?
-Analysis: Expert problem analysis to solve problems from a broad perspective Has the student acquired the ability to analyze specialized problems in order to carry out excellent research in their field of specialization?
+7. Analysis: Expert problem analysis to solve problems from a broad perspective Has the student acquired the ability to analyze specialized problems in order to carry out excellent research in their field of specialization?
 Has the student acquired the ability to analyze comprehensive design issues from a wide range of fields?
 8. Solvency: Ability to create new solutions and propose outcomes to society and academia, backed by expertise Has the student acquired problem-solving (task completion) and breakthrough (planning) abilities through internships and practical exercises.
-Dissertation evaluation criteria